-- The appropriateness of admission requirements - Application/enrollment data - Retention and graduation rates - Include actuals of the number of students which have completed the degree over the term of consent and the number of such students which laddered in from another credential.
+- The appropriateness of admission requirements

+- Application/enrollment data

+- Retention and graduation rates.

 3. PROGRAM CONTENT

 The program offers current knowledge in the field of sufficient rigour, breadth and depth to achieve the knowledge and skills identified in the Degree Level Standard.